The Challenge

 Heritage foundation

-The historic 7-note "fresh food people" melody (originally composed by Andrew Whiltshire).
+The historic 7-note "fresh food people" melody (originally composed by Andrew Wiltshire).

 Approach

-Extract the recognisable core, then build a flexible ecosystem around it and established the creative framework that governed sound decisions across retail, corporate, and loyalty touchpoints.
+Extract the recognisable core, then build a flexible ecosystem around it and establish the creative framework that governed sound decisions across retail, corporate, and loyalty touchpoints.

 The System